digitalpenguin/Commerce_MultiLang/README.md

 ---------------------------------------
 Version: 0.0.1

+WORK IN PROGRESS

+TODO:
+1. Allow products to belong to multiple categories.
+A default category can replace the current singular category.
+2. Don't allow variation products to generate an alias.
+They shouldn't be directly accessible.
+3. Create a build package script.
+4. Make a more functional update window for image languages.
+5. Allow an initial image for product create form.
+6. Cache everything!
+7. Build a breadcrumbs snippet that includes categories (resources) and products.
+8. Build a product bundle grid.

 This is a wrapper for Modmore's excellent MODX extra called Commerce. https://www.modmore.com/commerce/ Commerce doesn't come with multi-lingual products out of the box so CommerceMultiLang adds this for websites with more than one language.